-A. The CSIP, developed in meaningful collaboration with internal and external based upon, a data-based needs assessment l stakeholders, is ti he product of, and REQUIREMENT MET NOT MET The CSIP was developed in meaningful collaboration with internal and external stakeholders. Х Evidence shows that stakeholders are engaged in ongoing CSIP development and/or progress monitoring. Х The CSIP is based upon a data-based needs assessment.
+A. The CSIP, developed in meaningful collaboration with internal and external stakeholders, is the product of, and based upon, a data-based needs assessment.

+REQUIREMENT MET NOT MET The CSIP was developed in meaningful collaboration with internal and external stakeholders. Х Evidence shows that stakeholders are engaged in ongoing CSIP development and/or progress monitoring. Х The CSIP is based upon a data-based needs assessment.
 X Various data sources (quantitative, qualitative) were used to develop the CSIP and to review ongoing progress. Х

-B. The local board ensures that the CSIP focuses on the academic preparation a nd well-being of a each student.
-REQUIREMENT MET NOT MET The local board is engaged in the review of the plan and progress toward goal attainment, multiple times throughout the year. Х The local board has established processes to review academic data.
-X The local board addresses the well-being of each student through social emotional supports or other measures. Х The CSIP drives leaders and teachers in the development and implementation of academic instruction. Х
+B. The local board ensures that the CSIP focuses on the academic preparation and well-being of a each student.
+REQUIREMENT MET NOT MET The local board is engaged in the review of the plan and progress toward goal attainment, multiple times throughout the year. Х The local board has established processes to review academic data. Х The local board addresses the well-being of each student through social emotional supports or other measures.
+X The CSIP drives leaders and teachers in the development and implementation of academic instruction.
+X